 Lace Weight Yarn

-When lace weight yarn is used in knitting or crochet projects, the fabric is normally very thin.
+When lace-weight yarn is used in knitting or crochet projects, the fabric is normally very thin.

 Types of Yarn:

-- Light Fingering – this yarn can be really thin but there is also fingering, which is categorised as slightly thicker, so make sure you select the right type of fingering for your project.
+- Light Fingering – this yarn can be really thin but there is also fingering, which is categorized as slightly thicker, so make sure you select the right type of fingering for your project.

 - Lace – If you are on a yarn shop website doing a search, most likely they will have the option to search by weight – so you can select lace and browse the yarns on offer.

 The pros and cons of using lace-weight yarn